marathomas/tutorial_repo/README.md

 #### 2.2.1.
 Audio files

+All audio input files need to be in a subfolder /audio.
+This folder should not contain any other files.

+To use the provided example data of meerkat calls, please unzip the file 'audio_please_unzip.zip' and verify that all audio files have been unpacked into an /audio folder according to the structure described in Section1.

-Use the provided example data (LINK) or put your own dataset of sound files in the subfolder "/audio" (make sure that the /audio folder contains __only__ your input files, nothing else).
+To use your own data, create a subfolder "/audio" and put your sound files there (make sure that the /audio folder contains __only__ your input files, nothing else).
 Each sound file should contain a single vocalization or syllable.
 (You may have to detect and extract such vocal elements first, if working with acoustic recordings.)

 Ideally, start and end of the sound file correspond exactly to start and end of the vocalization.
 If there are delays in the onset of the vocalizations, these should be the same for all sound files.